menu

 Telecommuters are a relatively large percentage of the workforce: 14.98% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Cross Plains is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cross Plains is a great place for families with children to consider.
+First of all, many other families with children live here, making Cross Plains a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cross Plains has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cross Plains’s overall crime rate is lower than average for the country.

 Cross Plains is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Cross Plains is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Cross Plains have a bachelor's degree or even advanced degree.
+The citizens of Cross Plains are very well educated compared to the average community in the nation: 37.77% of adults in Cross Plains have a bachelor's degree or even advanced degree.

 The per capita income in Cross Plains in 2022 was $44,125, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,500 for a family of four.